2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in Michigan

 Top 10 Best Criminal Justice & Corrections Bachelor's Degree Schools

-Our analysis found Siena Heights University to be the best school for criminal justice and corrections students who want to pursue a bachelor’s degree in Michigan.
-Siena Heights University is a small private not-for-profit school located in the town of Adrian.
+Our 2023 rankings named Siena Heights University the best school in Michigan for criminal justice and corrections students working on their bachelor’s degree.
+Siena Heights University is a small private not-for-profit school located in the distant town of Adrian.

 On average, criminal justice graduates from Siena Heights University take out $24,992 in student loans while working on their Bachelor's Degree.

-You’ll be in good company if you decide to attend Michigan State University.
-It ranked #2 on our 2023 Best Criminal Justice & Corrections Bachelor’s Degree Schools in Michigan list.
-Michigan State is a very large public school located in the city of East Lansing.
+You’ll join some of the best and brightest minds around you if you attend Michigan State University.
+The school came in at #2 on this year’s Best Criminal Justice & Corrections Bachelor’s Degree Schools in Michigan list.
+Michigan State is a fairly large public school located in the city of East Lansing.

 The average amount in student loans that criminal justice majors at Michigan State take out while working on their Bachelor's Degree is $25,473.
 This translates to an average monthly loan payment of $398, based on a 10-year repayment plan.

-Full Criminal Justice & Corrections at Michigan State University Report
+Read full report on Criminal Justice & Corrections at Michigan State University

 The average amount in student loans that criminal justice majors at Ferris take out while working on their Bachelor's Degree is $27,240.
 This translates to an average monthly loan payment of $197, based on a 10-year repayment plan.

-You’ll be in good company if you decide to attend Northern Michigan University.
-It ranked #4 on our 2023 Best Criminal Justice & Corrections Bachelor’s Degree Schools in Michigan list.
-Located in the town of Marquette, Northern Michigan University is a public college with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Northern Michigan University.
+The school came in at #4 on this year’s Best Criminal Justice & Corrections Bachelor’s Degree Schools in Michigan list.
+Located in the remote town of Marquette, Northern Michigan University is a public school with a moderately-sized student population.

 The average amount in student loans that criminal justice majors at Northern Michigan University take out while working on their Bachelor's Degree is $24,647.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $148.

 The excellent bachelor’s degree programs at Grand Valley State University helped the school earn the #5 place on this year’s ranking of the best criminal justice and corrections schools in Michigan.
-Located in the suburb of Allendale, GVSU is a public college with a very large student population.
+Located in the large suburb of Allendale, GVSU is a public college with a fairly large student population.

 On average, criminal justice graduates from GVSU take out $25,092 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $230.